spardue/rest-oracle-go-seed/README.md

 # rest-oracle-go-seed
 A seed repository that contains a Go project that accepts input via a REST API and saves data to an Oracle database.

 This repo is suitable for backend web development.
-APIs developed with this repository should live behind a proxy like APIGEE or be secured with Oauth.
+APIs developed with this repository should live behind a proxy like APIGEE with API keys or be secured with Oauth.
 ## Why Oracle?
 The cost of an Oracle license is less than the cost of man hours that it would take to convert to another DBMS for most organizations.